 Does my child need to interview or audition to attend TSA?

 Toledo School for the Arts will schedule a Next Step Day for students.
 An invitation to the Next Step Day does not guarantee that there will be an offer of a space or acceptance.
 Please be aware that we do invite more people to the Next Step Day than we have spaces for.
 This helps facilitate the wait list process.

 Invitations will be sent for the Next Step Day determined by grade by the lottery wait list order.
-Appointments will be scheduled individually based on lottery numbers drawn and are necessary and required for admission.
-This Next Step Day is held solely to assist in the scheduling process and to determine appropriate skill levels.
-This does not determine entrance into TSA.
+Appointments will be scheduled individually based on lottery numbers drawn and are necessary and required for admission should a space become available.
+This Next Step Day is held solely to assist in the scheduling process and to determine appropriate skill levels (beginning, intermediate and advanced for example).
+This does NOT determine entrance into TSA.

 How many openings are there?